aristoteleo/spateo-release/docs/index.md

 Importantly, spateo is also equipped with sophisticated methods for building whole-body 3D models of embryogenesis by leveraging serial profilings of drosophila embryos across different stages.
-Spateo thus enables us to evolve from reductionism of single cells to the holisticism of tissues and organs, heralding a paradigm shift in moving toward studying the ecology of tissue and organ while still offering us the opportunity to reveal associated molecular mechanisms.
+Spateo thus enables us to evolve from the reductionism of single cells to the holisticism of tissues and organs, heralding a paradigm shift in moving toward studying the ecology of tissue and organ while still offering us the opportunity to reveal associated molecular mechanisms.